aakanshajain2011-alt/aakanshajain2011-alt.github.io/_pages/about.md

   limit: 3
 ---

-My research studies how immigration, education, and access to opportunity shape workers and local labor markets in the United States and India, using applied microeconomics methods.
+My research studies how immigration, education, and access to opportunity shape workers and local labor markets in the United States and India, using applied microeconometrics methods.

-My job market paper provides causal evidence on how the H-2A guestworker program has substituted for settled farm labor across U.S. commuting zones from 2008 to 2024.
-My other research examines the college wage premium in India, rural broadband and college enrollment, and entrepreneurship among university graduates.
+In my job market paper, I provide causal evidence on how the H-2A guestworker program has substituted for settled farm labor across the U.S. from 2008 to 2024.
+Other projects examine the college wage premium in India, rural broadband and college enrollment, and entrepreneurship among university graduates.

-I am advised by [John Winters](https://sites.google.com/site/johnvwinters/) and [Peter Orazem](https://www.econ.iastate.edu/people/peter-f-orazem).
+I am advised by John Winters and Peter Orazem.